Spicy Lentil Soup

 to ornately beaded dance costumes that are so much a part of Egyptian custom.

 In the Middle Ages, spices originating in the East were traded through Cairo to the Europeans.

-And then, all too soon, our day was coming to an end.
-But not before this boy’s sweet smile and gorgeous date and spice filled pastries stole my sister’s heart.
+And then, all too soon, our day of exploration came to an end.
+But not before this boy’s sweet smile + gorgeous date and spice filled pastries stole my sister’s heart.